Echoece/Shaiya/ep5/item mall/readme.md

 **instructions**
 1. create a login on ps_userdata using ncash.sql with 16 character credentials
 2. search the dll as unicode text for yourusername1234 and yourpassword1234
-3. edit the username and password to match the account you made with ncash.sql
+3. edit the username and password to match the account created with ncash.sql

 **revisions**
 * made the code smaller, more readable, and used different code for asm hooks